tontonsb/laravel-bester-practices/README.md

 Totally use native typehints and good method names.
 Do not repeat the info in a docblock.

 When the native tooling is not enough, don't be afraid to use a docblock.
 Explain what you need to explain.

+## You disagree?

+That's ok.
+Open up [an issue](https://github.com/tontonsb/laravel-bester-practices/issues), we can add some discussion on this stuff.